arsnishida/arsnishida.github.io/docs/sc_klf4bc/2023-02-07-sc_klf4bc-feature_sets.md

 {:toc}

 # 0. What is Feature Sets?
 Identification of chromatin features in a dataset can easily generate 100K-1M features.
 To understand the biological relevancy of features and for practical purposes, features will almost always be treated into subset groups.
 Generally in the single-cell context, subsets of the full feature list attempt to represent variablity within cells and describing features within and between a collection of feature sets is meant to capture biological differences in data.
 Internally, the only available information of a feature is the region itself usually represented in a BED format of chromosome, start, and stop.
 Biologically relevancy of the features must be derived from the overlap of these features to outside references.
+Additionally, in the context of creating subsets of features via topic modeling, biological enrichment must be evaluated relative to the full set of features and other topics.
+Topic modeling is further complicated by the choice of lamba and number of features to look at per topic.
+An additional step with Epiconfig is the incorporation of multiomic data and the relationships of this data with topics can further be probed.

+This is an example of parsing the topics from the multiomic MCF7 KLF data.
+Reference files will always need to be gathered, curated, and processed differently for different data sets.
+Where possible, the global feature list is used leveraging the fact that any other feature set (features within the vocab object or features per topic) will be a subset of the global feature list.
+Specifically, a global feature list is used, subset to a set of variable features used as the full vocab list for Epiconfig, and then features are attributed to topics using different lambdas.

 # 1. Set Environment